Timberborn: How to Use the Fluid Dump for Reliable Irrigation

 Instant deliveryNo spam, unsubscribe anytime

-The Fluid Dump performs best as a low-complexity irrigation tool.
-It is strong when you want to unlock a farm block quickly, support an orchard in a dry interior zone, or keep multiple compact agricultural pockets alive across a map.
-It is weaker when you expect it to function as a long-term, high-volume water distribution system by itself.
+The Fluid Dump is strongest as a low-complexity irrigation tool: unlocking a farm block fast, supporting an orchard in a dry interior, or keeping several compact agricultural pockets alive across a map.
+It is weakest when you expect it to act as a long-term, high-volume distribution system on its own.

-• Compact farm ring: more of the moisture reaches useful tiles instead of empty ground.
+• Compact farm ring: more moisture reaches useful tiles instead of empty ground.

 • Stable upstream supply: the dump cannot relocate water you do not have.